Why you might want to talk

 When to talk

 It can be difficult to know when to step in.
-Subtle changes that take place over time may mean that you and your relative are unsure about whether they need help or what help they need.
+Subtle changes can take place over time and may mean that both of you are unsure if they need help or what help they need.

 Try to talk to them as soon as possible.
-There may be some simple solutions that can be put in place and it’s better to prevent a crisis – for example, a fall – than to have to deal with the situation when something happens.
+There may be some simple solutions that can be put in place and it’s better to prevent a crisis – for example, a fall – than having to deal with the situation when something happens.

 How to start the conversation

 Often just a little extra help is needed.
-Ask leading questions that can reveal what your relative is struggling with:
+Ask open questions to reveal what your friend or relative is struggling with: